VergeGroup/swift-verge/README.md

 **Verge - Neue** is an unidirectional-data-flow framework.

 ## Architecture

 The sources are in `VergeNeue` directory.

+**Demo Application** is in `VergeNeueDemo` directory.<br>
+Demo implementations are super experimentally code.
+I think there are no best practices.
+So these may be updated.

 * Store / ScopedStore
 * Reducer